Ignacio Solano: Biography

-This innovation, coupled with his professional experience and testing performed in his laboratories, allowed him to develop and patent his own system of vertical gardening.
 With his technology, more than a hundred projects have been developed all around the world.

-In 2012, Solano began teaching courses on vertical gardening.
-His goal when he became a teacher was both to share the knowledge he acquired during years of work and research and to start creating an international network of Vertical Ecosystems builders.
-Since then he has trained more than 400 students.

-In 2016, he published his first book: Definitive Guide of the Vertical Garden.
-This is a manual that includes the technical aspects of vertical gardening and situations that may occur during the process of construction vertical gardens.
-It also includes a guide of species that have proven to work in vertical gardening.
+In 2012 he began teaching courses on vertical gardening.

+In 2016 he published Definitive Guide of the Vertical Garden.

 Patented system

 Ignacio Solano is author and owner of the patented system f + p for gardening facades.
 In turn, he is the inventor of the concept of Vertical Ecosystem, which includes vertical gardens and plant facades that have been developed with this system.

 Vertical Ecosystems are based on the conception that vertical gardens resemble the natural ecosystems in their composition and in the way they function (especially those composed by epiphytes).
 They are composed of different plants that comprise the natural ecosystems, and so they resemble the relationships between the plants and the natural microorganisms.
 Therefore, conventional gardening concepts can not be applied for vertical gardening.
 In the words of Solano, "making a vertical garden is not just putting plants on a wall."

 Ignacio Solano's patent corrects and perfects the concept of vertical garden designed by French landscape architect Patrick Blanc.
 The result is a hydroponic system, in which is used a phytogenerant material, the texture, porosity and absorptive capacity of which are suitable to perform the function of substrate.
 The system is fully automated, and environmental factors, water chemistry and the status of the plants are monitored by automation control.
 An automated irrigation system continuously supplies the water and micronutrients the plants need.

 These improvements enhance the environmental benefits of vertical gardens: generate oxygen and absorb carbon dioxide, trap dust and heavy metals, serve as thermal insulation (saving on air conditioning in buildings) and reduce noise pollution.

+Ignacio Solano has shown that his system works, not only because of all the vertical garden projects he has carried out in Spain and in the world, but also because the students in his courses have made vertical gardens with his system.

+There are a number of benefits associated with installing our gardens in cities.
+These are some: